Crab Au Gratin

 Bake at 400 degrees for 10-15 minutes.

 You can probably bake longer for a darker browning on top.
 You just need to watch it to keep from burning.
-Also, optional after the 15 minutes, turn the oven on broil to brown the cheese on top.

 Carefully remove from the oven and garnish with chopped green onions or a parsley sprig.